Environmental justice and coal mining in Appalachia: Mountaintop removal

 One form of surface mining is mountaintop removal (MTR).
-This technique may remove up to 800 to 1000 feet of mountaintops, to reach coal seams not accessible by other surface mining techniques.
-This practice was used on a small scale in the 1970s and became heavily used in the 1990s.
-This extraction technique became popular because the increased demand for high-grade low-sulfur coal, due to the Clean Air Act amendments passed in 1990.
-The process of MTR begins by the deforestation of a chosen mountaintop, then it is blasted with explosives.
-Next all of the excess soil and rock or "spoil" is moved out, after the mining operation is complete this will be replaced.
-Once this rock has been disturbed in this process, swelling will take place.
-The spoil will expand by fifteen to twenty five percent, due to air incorporation and voids.
-This excess spoil or "overburden" then is dumped into nearby streams or valleys, this process is called a valley fill.
-Since the boom in MTR usage as many as 500 mountaintops have been destroyed and 2000 miles of waterways have been filled.
-Mountaintop mining and valley fills can lead to large scale landscape changes.
-These may include: fragmentation of forests, conversion of habitats, and loss of large tracts and forested areas.
-There also may be adverse effects to the people living in these Appalachian mining communities Michael Hendryx a researcher at Indiana State University, in an interview with Yale, stated that “The number of excess deaths every year comes to about 1,200 people who live in these mining communities compared to other parts of Appalachia.”
+This technique can remove as much as 800 to 1000 feet from mountaintops, in order to reach coal seams not accessible by other surface mining techniques.
+This practice was used on a small scale in the 1970s, and became heavily used in the 1990s because of the increased demand for high-grade low-sulfur coal following passage of the Clean Air Act Amendments of 1990.

+The process of MTR begins by the clearcutting of trees on a chosen mountaintop, which is then blasted with explosives.
+Next all of the excess soil and rock or "spoil" is moved out; after the mining operation is complete this will be replaced.
+Once this rock has been disturbed, swelling will take place; the spoil will expand by fifteen to twenty five percent, due to air incorporation and voids.
+The excess spoil or "overburden" then is dumped into nearby streams or valleys, a process referred to as a "valley fill".
+Mountaintop mining and valley fills can lead to large scale landscape changes, which may include: conversion of habitats, fragmentation of forests, and loss of large tracts of forested land.
+Since the boom in MTR usage, as many as 500 mountaintops have been destroyed and 2000 miles of waterways have been filled.

+There also may be adverse effects on the people living in these Appalachian mining communities.
+Michael Hendryx, a researcher at Indiana State University, stated in an interview with Yale that, "The number of excess deaths every year comes to about 1,200 people who live in these mining communities compared to other parts of Appalachia."
 The diseases most prevalent in these MTR areas include: cardiovascular disease, lung cancer, and COPD.
-These are not only the occupational illnesses of miners but of the general public.
-Birth defects especially heart defects risk goes up by 181% in MTR areas.
-Researchers are beginning to research smaller particulate matter as the cause of these illnesses, and increased mortality.
+These are not only occupational diseases of coal miners but also of the general public.
+The risk of birth defects, especially congenital heart defects, increases by as much as 181% in MTR areas.
+Researchers are beginning to research smaller particulate matter as the cause of these illnesses and increased mortality.